Acting Administrator: Julie Yamamoto

 Environmental Response Branch Chief: Kathleen Jennings

-Steve manages OSPR’s public affairs and government outreach unit.
-He first joined the department as a public information officer in 2013, after a nearly two decade-long career as a multimedia journalist with Sacramento NBC affiliate KCRA.
-Gonzalez also worked in the communication departments of Caltrans, and CDFW headquarters before his promotion at OSPR in January 2017.
-He has deployed to numerous oil spill responses statewide, including the Refugio Beach spill near Santa Barbara in May 2015.
+Eric manages OSPR’s public affairs unit.
+He first joined the department as a public information officer in 2012, after a decade-long career as a television and print journalist.
+He has served in leadership roles at numerous oil spill responses statewide, including the Refugio Beach spill near Santa Barbara in 2015, and the Southern California Pipeline P00547 spill in 2021.

 Resource Restoration Program Manager: Michael Anderson